 (Please note: the term “Lead” is customizable.
 Lead is the name of a specific pipeline, and your account may show other options in the navigation bar, including “Pipelines”).

-The Lead Report is available in the dropdown under “Leads” in the navigation bar.
+The Lead Report is available in the dropdown under “Reports” in the navigation bar.
 The Lead Report lists contacts within the sales funnel, and you can apply various filters to find exactly the data you’d like to see.

 The filters are located in the gray bar just to the left of your screen, and in this case you’ll want to choose “Filter by status” on the left side of the page.
 Next, check the box to the left of “Sale Won,” and hit “Apply Filter”.
 This will pull up a list of all of the sales won, and you can export the data to Excel using the link on the top left corner of your page.